spdy-http2/node-spdy/README.md

 in node.js with natural http module interface and fallback to regular https (for browsers that doesn't support SPDY yet).

-It's using SSL's NPN feature that is available in node from 0.6.0 version, but requires you to build node with latest openssl.

 ## Node+OpenSSL building

 At the moment node-spdy requires zlib dictionary support, which will come to